commonhaus/commonhaus.github.io/CONTRIBUTING.md

         - `index.page.js` - parses all json files in `site/_generated/votes`, and creates a page and an svg for each vote result.
 - `_config.ts` - Lume site config (static site generation)
 - `deno.json` - Deno dependency and task configuration (akin to package.json)
-- `vite.config.mjs` - Vite configuration used to build and watch Svelte files for the Membership UI
+- `vite.config.mjs` - Vite configuration used to build the Svelte files for the Membership UI

 ### Weird things